-At the time of preparation of the annual accounts, the COVID-19 health crisis prevails in the Netherlands and its neighbouring countries, as well as in several parts of the world.
-Government measures are currently being taken and it is likely that additional government measures will need to be taken to minimize the financial effects of this virus as much as possible.
-We cannot exclude that, despite aforementioned government measures, serious impediments of the company's business operations may occur for some time which may affect negatively the company's future financial
+At the time of preparation of the annual accounts, the COVID-19 health crisis continues in both the Netherlands and the world.
+While our operations have not been negatively impacted by the pandemic to date, we will continue to monitor the situation and its potential impact on the company.
+We recognize that we may still experience impediments to the company's business operations which may affect negatively the company's future financial position.